gbinside/code_tests/01-BBB.md

 ## 210

 This problem was asked by Apple.

 A Collatz sequence in mathematics can be defined as follows.
-Starting with any positive integer: if n is even, the next number in the sequence is n / 2 if n is odd, the next number in the sequence is 3n + 1 It is conjectured that every such sequence eventually reaches the number 1.
+Starting with any positive integer:

+- if n is even, the next number in the sequence is `n / 2`
+- if n is odd, the next number in the sequence is `3n + 1`

+It is conjectured that every such sequence eventually reaches the number `1`.
 Test this conjecture.

-Bonus: What input n <= 1000000 gives the longest sequence?
+Bonus: What input `n <= 1000000` gives the longest sequence?

 ## 212